looMl/Eclipse-Ditto-with-SionnaRT/src/app/geomap_processor/README.md

 *   **Automated Terrain Processing**: Fetches 10m resolution DEM data (e.g., from TINItaly), reprojects it to WGS84, and aligns it with the scene origin.
 *   **Building Meshing**: Generates and optimizes building meshes, ensuring they conform to the underlying terrain elevation to prevent "floating" or "buried" structures.
 *   **Infrastructure Integration**: Fetches and meshes telecom infrastructure (antennas/towers) from OSM, applying vertical offsets based on local terrain height.
+*   **Vegetation Field Generation**: Fetches OSM vegetation polygons and combines them with satellite TCD/CHM rasters to build a `VegetationField` (.npz) used by the simulation layer for ITU-R P.833 attenuation correction.

 ## Architecture